zionvanwyk/employee-db/README.md

 This project is a web application designed to manage the employee hierarchy for EPI-USE Africa.
 The application allows administrators to perform CRUD (Create, Read, Update, Delete) operations on employee data, manage reporting structures, visualize the company hierarchy, and much more.

+Here is the link to the deployed application: https://zion-frontend.kindsand-5d1511a6.southafricanorth.azurecontainerapps.io

 ## Table of Contents

 - [EPI-USE Africa Employee Management System](#epi-use-africa-employee-management-system)